Decaffeinated-Studios/Beanulator/index.md

 * Intelligent AI
 * Ragdoll physics

-## Relation to Killer Bean
-"Wait a minute," you might be asking.
-"Those beans remind me of the ones from Killer Bean 2.1!"
-That's because it's where they were originally from.
-(Hold on, before you file a copyright infringement complaint, read below!)

-Killer Bean is a wonderful series created by Jeff Lew that follows a bean assassin named Killer Bean.
-We loved every bit of it, and were inspired to create a 3D video game.
-We started work on the game, but realized it would be inconsiderate towards Mr. Lew: he spent years working on it, and it would be completely unfair to steal it from him.
-While still keeping the beans' luxurious designs, we removed as much resemblance to Killer Bean as possible.
-This is also why we won't include distinct things from the series.

 ## Modding
 Beanulator is a project extremely reliant on the community, we want it to be expanded by the community too!
 Here's some tips on how you can add your ideas as extensions to the game.